gristlabs/grist-core/README.md

 Variable | Purpose
 -------- | -------
-ALLOWED_WEBHOOK_DOMAINS | comma-separated list of permitted domains to use in webhooks (e.g. webhook.site,zapier.com)
+ALLOWED_WEBHOOK_DOMAINS | comma-separated list of permitted domains to use in webhooks (e.g. webhook.site,zapier.com).
+You can set this to `*` to allow all domains, but if doing so, we recommend using a carefully locked-down proxy (see `GRIST_HTTPS_PROXY`) if you do not entirely trust users.
+Otherwise services on your internal network may become vulnerable to manipulation.
 APP_DOC_URL | doc worker url, set when starting an individual doc worker (other servers will find doc worker urls via redis) APP_HOME_URL | url prefix for home api (home and doc servers need this) APP_STATIC_URL | url prefix for static resources